Stamford communications agency PlowShare acquired by Publicis Health

 PlowShare Group, a communications agency specializing in working exclusively with nonprofit organizations and federal agencies on social-issue and cause-marketing campaigns, has been acquired by Publicis Health for an undisclosed amount.

-Last year, PlowShare helped its clients garner $660 million in donated public service announcement (PSA) media time and space.
-In addition, PlowShare offers a proprietary suite of technology tools to help clients manage campaign distribution, monitor media usage and optimize placement performance.
+Last year, the company helped its clients garner $660 million in donated public service announcement (PSA) media time and space.
+In addition, it offers a proprietary suite of technology tools to help clients manage campaign distribution, monitor media usage and optimize placement performance.

 A division of French multinational advertising and public relations company Publicis Groupe S.A., Publicis Health manages top-tier agencies specializing in promoting innovative solutions in advertising, digital, branding, message delivery, market access, and medical communications.